First Time Home Buyer Mortgage

 - Ontario Land Transfer Tax Rebate of up to $4,000. *This rebate is only applicable if you have never owned a home anywhere in the world.

 - Borrow up to 95% of the value of the home.
-The 5% downpayment can be gifted to you from immediate family members.
+The 5% down payment can also be gifted to you from immediate family members.

 - Loan To Value (LTV) - This is a percentage calculated on how much the mortgage loan is relative to the value of the property.
 For example, if a property is worth $100,000 and the mortgage is $80,000, the LTV is 80%.
 The less the LTV, the more equity you have in your home and the less risk to the bank lending you the money.
 The higher the LTV the more risk there is to a mortgage lender and therefore your interest rate and terms could be less favourable, unless your mortgage is insured.
 See Mortgage Loan Insurance Costs below.